singularian/mdencode/docs/hashList.md

 0 - No Hash
 1 - File Hash used
 2 - Block Hash used
-3 - File and block hash used
+3 - File and Block Hash used

 # Quaterniary Mdencode Examples